 Moderator: Meg Tirrell, CNBC Senior Health & Science Reporter

 Telehealth and digital wellness spending is estimated to reach more than $32 billion this year.
 Given the size and breadth of this market, Amazon Clinic enters a crowded field with the promise of saving customers time and money.
 The virtual health clinic offers prescription renewals and digital care for everything from asthma, high blood pressure, migraines and allergies.
-Amazon Clinic’s Chief Medical Officer Dr. Nworah Ayogu explains how Amazon is delivering digital healthcare in 2023 and beyond.
+Amazon Clinic’s Chief Medical Officer Dr. Nworah Ayogu explains how Amazon is delivering digital health care in 2023 and beyond.

-Dr. Nworah Ayogu, Amazon Clinic, Chief Medical Officer & GM
+Dr. Nworah Ayogu, Amazon Clinic Chief Medical Officer & GM

-Moderator: Bertha Coombs, CNBC Reporter
+Interviewer: Bertha Coombs, CNBC Reporter

 Dr. Shah, noted health policy expert and global private equity investor, joins us for a wide-ranging conversation on what’s to come from the FDA in 2023, drug pricing and the potential for a Medicare bailout.
 Plus, his take on the biotech investment landscape and the impact of SVB bank crisis on investors and startups.